 It’s a compound exercise, meaning it’ll work more than one muscle group at once, giving you great strength gains and also helping to elevate your rate of total fat burning.

-When doing the Overhead Dumbbell Press, you can expect to work your deltoids along with your tricep muscles.
+When doing Overhead Dumbbell Presses, you can expect to work your deltoids along with your tricep muscles.

 You’ll also hit the biceps as they help you stabilise the weight as you press up and lower it down.